Bengali input methods: Bakkhor

 Bakkhor (portmanteau of বাংলায় সাক্ষর, meaning Bengali literacy) Developed by Ensel Software and available online.
-It is an open-source JavaScript based.
+It is open-source and JavaScript based.
 It allows some letters to be typed in multiple ways in order to type using lower case letters only in mobile devices.

 Google Bengali transliteration

 There is a free transliteration web site and software package for Bengali scripts from Google.

 Microsoft Bengali transliteration

 Along with other Indic languages, Microsoft has web based and desktop transliteration support for Bengali.

 Bangla Onkur

 Bangla Onkur (অঙ্কুর) pronounced onkur, developed by S. M. Raiyan Kabir, was first released on 30 March 2011 as an open-source software.
 It facilitates only phonetic typing in Macintosh platform.
 Bangla Onkur phonetic allows a user to write Bengali by typing the phonetic formation of the words in English language keyboards.
 This is the first phonetic input method developed for Mac OS X.